Indigenous groups paying the price for Russia's massive Arctic fuel spill | CBC News

 Indigenous activism, as a form of ethnic activism, can be interpreted as separatism, said Sulyandziga.

-"We should be very careful," he said.
+"We should be very careful."

-But in light of this latest spill, Sulyandziga said, Indigenous advocacy is even more important.
+But in light of this latest spill, he said, Indigenous advocacy is even more important.

 "I believe nature already is avoiding us because something is wrong," he said.
 "Indigenous people should continue fighting, not only for our cultural heritage but also for our natural heritage."